The Fat Gold Guide

 Racking takes time, but customers want fresh oil immediately, so, olive oil makers have traditionally sold some of their oil still hazy.
 Italians call this offering olio nuovo, new oil, a term that’s now commonly used in California, too.
 Olio nuovo tends to feel a little heavier in the mouth.
 (For the beer drinkers: it’s like a hazy IPA.)
 And, because those tiny particles of flesh and water are eager to start fermenting, it’s much more perishable than racked or filtered oil.
 You’ve got to use olio nuovo quickly.

 Another approach is more direct, and much faster, than racking.
 When you filter your oil, you run it through a series of dense cellulose plates.
-They catch the olive bits and, most importantly, absorb the water; the olive oil that emerges is clear and brilliant.
+They catch the olive bits and, most importantly, absorb the water.
+The olive oil that emerges is clear and brilliant.

 The filter is a relatively new addition to California olive oil production.
 The series of cellulose plates looks like this: